miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Gallery Noir:
 +Restored XP for entering peacefully and improved Chunk's sequence.
-+Placed cash box item with inspection node and added botch message.
++Activated light switch and added cash box item and botch message.
 +Added sound to blood guardian summoning and removed a blood trail.
-Stealing charity money will not cost Humanity if you know about it.
++Stealing charity money will not cost Humanity if you know about it.
 Fixed Gallery bar inspection and made charity money stay available.
 Prevented talking with Chunk when someone else attacked the Gallery.
 Made police always investigate crime and locked gallery front then.